Environment

 Efficient Use of Resources

 Under the Group-wide HSE Standard, all local Group companies—including STILL—must have processes in place for recycling and re-using their waste.
-Refurbishing trucks for re-sale is a positive solution for many reasons, not least the fact that it saves valuable resources and reduces waste.
+Refurbishing trucks, spare parts, and batteries for re-sale is a positive solution for many reasons, not least the fact that it saves valuable resources and reduces waste.
 Used trucks are therefore playing an increasingly important role in STILL’s sustainability strategy, since they significantly reduce the company’s CO2 emissions and, in turn, its carbon footprint.

-In the 2023 reporting year, STILL put nearly 13,000 used trucks back into circulation.
-If the trucks are not suitable for re-sale by STILL, another reputable KION Group company—BlackForxx—markets them to third-party dealers worldwide.
+In the reporting year, STILL put nearly 786,000 used trucks back into circulation1.
+If the trucks are no longer suitable for re-sale by STILL, another reputable KION Group company—BlackForxx—markets them to third-party dealers worldwide.

 STILL also offers its customers the opportunity to rent trucks in order to cover peak production periods, help with events, or replace trucks that are out of service.
 In fact, many companies are increasingly turning to rental options as a way of using resources more responsibly—modern fleet management without a fleet!

 Another important focus for STILL in terms of using resources responsibly is to find ways to replace critical materials and hazardous substances with less critical and hazardous alternatives.
 This applies to both raw materials and the operating materials used in production that are not part of the end product itself.
-For instance, in recent years, the hazardous substance methylene chloride, which was typically used for cleaning out paint sprayers, has been replaced with a less hazardous alternative.
-Likewise, the company’s painting lines are now cleaned down using a less hazardous product.
+In the previous year, for example, a protective coating system for printed circuit boards was replaced after the manufacturer reclassified it as a CMR substance.
+This careful handling of hazardous substances protects both employees and the environment.

 Waste Disposal